mila-iqia/bcachefs/docs/getting_started/write.rst

    # more details at https://github.com/Delaunay/bcachefs-pytools
    pip install git+https://github.com/Delaunay/bcachefs-pytools

-   # Get the size of the dataset we want to make an image of
+   # Get the size of the disk image we want to create
    SIZE=$(du -shc . | tail -n 1 | cut -f 1)

    # Create a file with the size of your dataset